grantila/suretype/README.md

    * Export (convert) the validator schema into JSON Schema, Open API, TypeScript types or GraphQL, or;
    * The opposite (!); convert JSON Schema, Open API, TypeScript types or GraphQL **into** suretype validators! 🎉

 The above makes it ideal in TypeScript environments.
-When used in RESTful applications, the JSON Schema can be used to document the API's using OpenAPI.
+When used in RESTful applications, the JSON Schema can be used to document the APIs using OpenAPI.
 When used in libraries / clients, the TypeScript interfaces can be extracted to standalone files (including JSDoc comments).
 -->